prometheus-net/prometheus-net/README.md

 });
 ```

 Another commonly used option is to expose a separate web server endpoint (e.g. a new `KestrelMetricServer` instance) on a different port, with firewall rules limiting access to only certain IP addresses.
+Refer to the sample project `Sample.Web.DifferentPort`.

 # ASP.NET Web API exporter